ChrisGrant/beautify-site/README.md

 ## Testing locally

-The first step of building the site locally is to run the [Grunt](http://gruntjs.com/) dev build:
+To build the site locally, run the [Grunt](http://gruntjs.com/) dev build:

     grunt dev

-The Jekyll website has some good instructions of the required [configuration for Github Pages](http://jekyllrb.com/docs/github-pages/).
-To preview the site locally use the Jekyll server:

-    jekyll serve --baseurl ''

-This will server the site at `localhost:4000`.
+Open up the `build/index.html` file, and you should see the beautify site.

 ## Building for release